 Students are expected to attend all of their classes, and to arrive to class on time.
 Three latenesses in a single trimester in any combination of commitments are equivalent to an unexcused absence, and a lateness of more than 15 minutes is typically considered as an unexcused absence.

-Any student who misses 8 or more class meetings of a class in a single trimester may be subject to Pass/Fail rather than numeric grades, or could face loss of credit in the class.
+Any student who misses 8 or more class meetings of a class in a single trimester may be subject to Pass/Fail rather than numeric grades or could face loss of credit in the class.
+Note that NCAA calculates grades of "Pass" as a 60% in the NCAA GPA calculation.